hpc-carpentry/hpc-chapel/_episodes/14-parallel-case-study.md

 Final temperature at the desired position after 7750 iterations is: 24.9671 The greatest difference in temperatures between the last two iterations was: 0.00199985
 ~~~
-{:.output}
+{: .output}

 to see that we now have a code that performs 5x faster.

-We finish this section by providing another, elegant version of the 2D heat transfer solver (without time
+We finish this section by providing another, elegant version of the 2D heat
-stepping) using data parallelism on a single locale:
+transfer solver (without time stepping) using data parallelism on a single
+locale:

 ~~~
 const n = 100, stride = 20;